U.S. says progress with China on North Korea U.N. sanctions, true test is Russia

 "Such actions are unacceptable.
 They have severely impaired China-U.S. cooperation on the Korean nuclear issue, and give rise to more questions about the true intention of the U.S.," he told the Institute for China-America Studies in Washington.

-Additional reporting by David Brunstrom in Washington; Editing by James Dalgleish
+Additional reporting by David Brunstrom in Washington and Ben Blanchard in Beijing; Editing by James Dalgleish and Clarence Fernandez